juliebzenou/term-deposit-calculator/README.md

 ```
 dotnet run
 ```
 Inside of the main method, you can edit the input parameters to test the term deposit calculator and find out your final balance.
+Simply run the app to see the result.

 Enjoy!